Swedenborgianism: Judgment

+These intentions and affections determine whether one, in a state of absolute freedom from external controls, will be attracted by heavenly light or hellish delight.
+Ultimately, judgement is an unimpeded choice between heaven and hell; the good, by nature of their goodness, will choose heaven, and the evil, by nature of their evil, will choose hell.

 Hell

 When all external restraints are removed in the spirit world, nothing remains to stop evil spirits except punishment.
 Since evil spirits act in accordance with their nature, they are drawn towards hell:

 New Church adherents believe that God sends no one to heaven or hell; since hell is the internal state of evil and heaven the internal state of good, each person enters a state matching his or her internal nature.
 Because every spirit joins the like-minded group after death in which it feels the most comfortable according to Swedenborg, hell is believed to be a place of happiness for the spirits which delight in evilness.
 Each person will remain eternally in accordance with their will or love.

 Heaven

 New Church adherents believe that heaven proceeds from God, who is seen by the angels as the light of heaven and occasionally appears in angelic form.
 Jesus said that he was the light of the world, and the apostles once saw his face shining like a sun.
 For this reason, the ancients aligned their temples with the rising sun.
 In heaven, countless societies fulfill a particular purpose, each according to their love.

 Since angels and demons were human, angels have a human form.
 There is no individual devil (or Satan): "In the whole heaven there is not one angel who was so created from the beginning, nor in hell any devil who was created an angel of light and cast down; but that all, both in heaven and in hell, are from the human race; in heaven those who lived in the world in heavenly love and faith, in hell those who lived in infernal love and faith; and that hell taken as a whole is what is called the devil and satan."